Skip to main content

 2 mentions Positive Neutral Negative

-The original Stride is praised for its varied and fast-paced level design, which enhances its replayability, along with well-executed pistol combat that adds to the overall experience.
+The original Stride is praised for its high replayability, featuring varied and fast-paced level design, as well as well-executed pistol combat, making it a more engaging experience compared to its sequel.

-• “The original Stride offers much more varied, fast-paced level design and replayability, along with well-done pistol combat.”
+• “The original Stride offers much more varied, fast-paced level design, replayability, and well-done pistol combat.”

 • “If anything, buy the original Stride, which offers much more varied, fast-paced level design, replayability, actually well-done pistol combat, and much more.”